sell201374/consul-and-swarm/README.txt

 6) create containers
     docker -H tcp://<<first machine ip>>:3000 run -d -P sell201374/nodejs

-7) now you should be able to see the containers spread in those two machines.. docker -H tcp://<<first machine ip>>:3000 ps
+7) Should be able to see the containers spread in those two machines.. docker -H tcp://<<first machine ip>>:3000 ps

+8) On consul UI, one can view the nodes running the swarm agents http://<<consul machine>>:8500/ui/#/dc1/kv/docker/swarm/nodes/